 Sections of the budget are identified in the top left and right corner of each page.
 These headings identify the fiscal year, subject, fund, department, or division being discussed and assist the reader in locating the information for which they are looking.
 Within each section, bold and underlined headings identify major topics related to that section.
 Under these headings, the reader may find written information as well as information presented in table or chart form.
-The document highlights other important terms and categories identifiable by bold and/or italic text.
+The document highlights other important terms and categories by identifying them in bold or italic.